fnk0/CS1_Interpreter_Test/README.md

-Proof of concept on how to use NodeJS for CS capstone course at Okstate.
+Proof of concept on how to use NodeJS for CS capstone course at Oklahoma State University.